Read on to learn about important baby formula ingredients to look for when choosing the best formula for your healthy baby.

 A baby’s digestive system is still growing and maturing, so it’s essential that the protein in the formula is easy to digest.
 Goat milk protein is naturally easy to digest and forms a softer, smaller and looser curd in the gut compared to cow milk protein.
 It is also degraded more quickly than cow milk protein.
 Some babies with health concerns may require a specialty formula, where the protein components are partially or fully broken down.

-Animal milk, including breast milk, is made up of two major types of protein: whey and casein.
-Breast milk contains 60% whey and 40% casein, while cow and goat milk contain 20% whey and 80% casein.
-The formula should contain added whey to maintain a balance of whey and casein consistent with breast milk.
+Animal milk is made up of two major types of protein: whey and casein.
+Whey remains liquid in the gut and is therefore digested more quickly, while casein forms a curd when digested.
+Cow and goat milk both contain 20% whey and 80% casein, so formula should contain added whey to maintain a balance of whey and casein, which may also improve ease of digestion.
 Look for “whey” in the ingredient list, so you know the whey to casein ratio is adapted.
+Kabrita Goat Milk Toddler Formula is adapted and contains added goat whey, with a 50:50 ratio casein to whey.

-Lactose is the primary carbohydrate found in breast milk.
-Carbohydrates are used as an essential energy source for growing babies.
+Carbohydrates are an essential energy source for growing babies, and for most babies, lactose is the preferred source of carbohydrates.
+Research has shown that lactose may benefit the gut microflora, and help with the absorption of calcium in babies.
 As humans age, we produce less lactase enzyme making lactose intolerance more common in older children and adults.
 However, lactose intolerance is uncommon in babies under the age of two or three; and most babies produce sufficient amounts of the enzyme lactase, which breaks down lactose for absorption.

 Other carbohydrates you may see in formulas include maltodextrin and corn syrup.
-These carbohydrates are not found in breast milk and contain higher amounts of glucose.
+These carbohydrates may be used in lactose-free or reduced lactose formulas to reduce cost, increase sweetness, or due to a medical indication**.

 In the US, the formula industry standard is to replace animal fat with a vegetable oil blend.
-As no oil has a comparable fatty acid profile as breast milk, manufacturers will use a vegetable oil blend (often including palm oil as a vital source of palmitic acid).
-A fat blend with beta palmitate, such as an OPO fat blend, mimics both composition and structure and has been positively associated with improved nutrient absorption, bone mass and stool consistency.
+As no single oil has the complex fatty acid profile that babies require, manufacturers will use a vegetable oil blend (often including palm oil as a vital source of palmitic acid).
+A fat blend with beta palmitate, as is found in Kabrita Goat Milk Toddler Formula, mimics both composition and structure and has been positively associated with improved nutrient absorption, bone mineral content and stool consistency.

 Families using formula should have access to reliable information to make informed choices.
-We believe that clarity about the ingredients in baby formula and manufacturing practices is crucial to empowering parents to make confident decisions about the best baby formula for their family.
+At Kabrita USA, we believe that clarity about the ingredients in baby formula and manufacturing practices is crucial to empowering parents to make confident decisions about the best baby formula for their family.

 Are you curious to see if Kabrita Goat Milk Formula & Foods may be right for your family?
 Check out our FREE Trial Kit today!